elba/elba/docs/src/reference/indices.rst

 specified in this field, or else package building will fail during dependency resolution.

-An additional key, ``backend``, should be the url of the backend API.
+An additional key, ``registry``, should be the url of the registry API.

 Metadata structure
 ~~~~~~~~~~~~~~~~~~